Note to the reader

 Global indicator framework for the follow-up and review of the Sustainable Development Goals

-The information presented in this report is based on the latest available data as of May 2018 on selected indicators of the global SDG framework.
-The indicators presented are those for which sufficient data are available to provide an overview at the regional and global levels.
-The global indicator framework 1 was developed by the Inter-Agency and Expert Group on SDG Indicators (IAEG-SDGs) and adopted by the General Assembly on 6 July 2017 in resolution 71/313.
-This set of indicators is intended for the review of progress at the global level.
+The information presented in this report is based on the latest available data (as of June 2023) on selected indicators in the global indicator framework1 for the Sustainable Development Goals.
+The global indicator framework is used to review progress at the global level and was developed by the Inter-Agency and Expert Group on SDG Indicators (IAEG-SDGs) and adopted by the General Assembly on 6 July 2017 (see resolution 71/313, annex).
+The choice of indicators used in the report does not represent a prioritization of targets, since all goals and targets are equally important.

-For most of the indicators presented in this report, values represent regional and/or subregional aggregates.
-In general, the figures are weighted averages of country data, using the population of reference as a weight.
-They are calculated from national data collected by international agencies, based on their respective mandates and specialized expertise, from national statistical systems.
-The national data provided to the international statistical system are often adjusted for international comparability and, where lacking, are estimated.
-As decided by the Statistical Commission and in accordance with Economic and Social Council resolution 2006/6, estimates used for the compilation of global indicators are to be produced in full consultation with national statistical authorities.
+The values for most of the indicators presented in the report are regional and/or subregional aggregates.
+In general, the figures are weighted averages, using the reference population as a weight, of national data produced by national statistical systems and calculated by international agencies with specialized mandates.
+The national data are often adjusted for comparability and, where lacking, are estimated.
+As decided by the United Nations Statistical Commission and in accordance with Economic and Social Council resolution 2006/6, estimates used to compile the global indicators should be produced in full consultation with national statistical authorities.
+The criteria and mechanisms for validation by national statistical authorities are outlined in the report of the IAEG-SDGs2 and were endorsed by the Statistical Commission at its fiftieth session.
+3

-Although the aggregate figures presented are a convenient way to track progress, the situation of individual countries within a given region may vary significantly from regional averages.
+Although the aggregate figures presented here are a convenient way to track progress, the situation of individual countries within a given region, and across population groups and geographical areas within a country, may vary significantly from regional averages.
 Presenting aggregate figures for all regions also obscures another reality: the lack, in many parts of the world, of adequate data to assess national trends and to inform and monitor the implementation of development policies.